 About

-In addition to competitive grants, one of the program’s objectives is to increase MSU knowledge and expertise in strategic areas of climate and water science.
+In addition to competitive grants, one of the program’s objectives is to increase MSU knowledge and expertise in strategic areas of extreme weather and water science.
 This involves a cluster hire of six new faculty positions and two Extension educators with the $1 million State of Michigan recurring investment.
 Startup packages are supported in part by the MSU Office of Research and Innovation.
 An additional six faculty positions will be hired with funds from the MSU Office of the Provost.

 News